 In 1988, Australia celebrated its Bicentenary.
 It was 200 years since permanent settlement began with the arrival of Captain Arthur Philip with 11 ships in the First Fleet in 1788.
-To mark this important event, Australia issued a special 10 dollar note.
+To mark this important event, Australia issued a special 10-dollar note.
 It turned out to be very special indeed.
 It was the first note in the world using the revolutionary polymer plastic developed by the Reserve Bank of Australia.
 It moved like paper but had all the durability of plastic.
-(P49) The front of the note depicts the arrival of the First Fleet and the varied immigrant population which has settled in the intervening 200 years.
+(P49) The front of the note depicts the arrival of the First Fleet and the varied immigrant population that has settled in the intervening 200 years.
 The back honours Australia’s indigenous population, the Aboriginal people who it is believed settled in Australia over 40,000 years ago.
-A wonderful note issued over 30 years ago, in official descriptive folder.
+A wonderful note issued over 30 years ago, in an official descriptive folder.

 Although these large 1000 kronen note bear the date 1902, they were actually issued in 1919 (P59 & P61) At the end of the First World War, the Austrian Hungarian Empire was broken up and Austria became an independent Republic.
 They are densely engraved in blue.
 The front features a young girl in a frame with garlands of flowers in her hair. while the back features a young girl to the left and right with a patterned design below (P61).

-Although this large 1000 kronen note bears the date 1902, it was actually issued in 1919 (P59) At the end of the First World War, the Austrian Hungarian Empire was broken up and Austria became an independent Republic.
+Although this large 1000 kronen note bears the date 1902, it was issued in 1919 (P59) At the end of the First World War, the Austrian Hungarian Empire was broken up and Austria became an independent Republic.
 They are densely engraved in blue.
 The front has a young girl in a frame with garlands of flowers in her hair.
-A crowned double headed eagle is at the centre.
+A crowned double-headed eagle is at the centre.
 The back is the same with the addition of an overprint in red of Deutscheossterriech alongside.
 Available here in Crisp GEF/Unc.

 These Uncirculated 5 dollars from the Bahamas are dated 2013 (P72A) The front has a portrait of national hero Sir Cecil Wallace Whitfield to the right with a map of the islands , a statue of Christopher Columbus and a gold foil outline of Columbus’ ship the Santa Maria to the centre.
 The back celebrates the famous Junkanoo Dancers who traditionally perform a street parade on Boxing Day and New Year’s Day .
 Crisp Uncirculated.